 In terms of visibility and accessibility, Nashville has an unparalleled geographic advantage in the U.S. This creates meaningful proximity to potential customers of all sizes — from enterprise clients to individuals — for those visionary founders in pursuit of market validation and shortened feedback loops.

 According to the Nashville Economic Development Guide, three major interstates converge in Nashville, with 75% of the U.S. market within a two-hour flight and 12 million people residing within a 2.5 hour drive.
-In this first phase of building ModernCapital, I decided to jump in the car and learn about my new geography.
+In this first phase of forming what would become Build In SE, I decided to jump in the car and learn about my new geography.
 I explored Tennessee, Alabama, Kentucky and Georgia by way of Chattanooga, Birmingham, Huntsville, Memphis, Louisville, and Atlanta, meeting with entrepreneurs, investors, and ecosystem builders to dig a layer deeper into the DNA of these cities.
 I believe Southeastern cities will increasingly collaborate by leveraging their core industry expertise to propel early-stage startups onto the national and global stages.
 Early success stories include GreenSky, Kabbage, MagicLeap, and Shipt, and this is just the beginning.
 I look forward to sharing my findings in future blog posts.

 In addition to this advantaged geographical location (and a delightfully easy airport), Nashville has many of these indicators for potential that Los Angeles had in becoming a globally-recognized startup hub.
 Nashville (aka Music City) is known for having a strong, long-running entertainment industry, a foundation that is highly complementary to the growing tech scene.
 This will create opportunities for cross-sector collaboration and become increasingly apparent as more startups are built and create new roles calling for domain expertise from entertainment.
 As for engaged academic institutions, Nashville has university student density, with Vanderbilt, Belmont, Fisk, and Lipscomb all within a 5 mile radius of one another.
 Startups are emerging from both undergrad and graduate programs at a seemingly exponential rate, not to mention strong, extensive and supportive alumni networks.

-As our community continues to grow, our mission to make venture capital more accessible and inclusive will take several forms.
+As our community continues to grow, our mission to make resources more accessible and inclusive will take several forms.
 This includes:

-- Cross-regional collaboration with top venture firms: We leverage a growing expert capital network from across the U.S. to back founders building our collective future from the Southeast.
+- Cross-regional collaboration with top venture firms: We leverage a growing expert network from across the U.S. to support founders building our collective future from the Southeast.

-- Career development of future investors from underrepresented backgrounds: We are highly motivated to bring new diversity initiatives spearheaded in Silicon Valley to the Southeast.
+- Career development of future startup operators and investors from underrepresented backgrounds: We are highly motivated to bring new diversity initiatives spearheaded in Silicon Valley to the Southeast.

 - #BuildInSE: As the Southeast region’s startup activity grows, we are dedicated to creating opportunities for connectivity within the region.